HyenaPixel: Global Image Context with Convolutions: Fine-grained Visual Explanations

 \section{Fine-grained Visual Explanations}

 Visual explanations can be formulated as an optimization problem: Find a mask that selects all pixels relevant to the object class with the highest probability.
-When this mask is subtracted from the original image, the highest class probability will switch on a different category.
+When this mask is subtracted from the original image, the highest class probability will switch to a different category.
 One issue with this approach is that it can also produce or favor adversarial masks.
-We utilize the adversarial defense and visualization method FGVis proposed by Wagner et al.~\shortcite{wagner2019interpretable} by masking gradients that would move the output of activation layers beyond an upper or lower bound.
+We utilize the adversarial defense and visualization method FGVis~\cite{wagner2019interpretable} by masking gradients that would move the output of activation layers beyond an upper or lower bound.
 The bounds are determined by measuring the outputs of these layers with the unmasked image of interest.
-We follow the training strategy proposed by \cite{wagner2019interpretable}.
+We follow the training strategy proposed by \citet{wagner2019interpretable}.
 The loss function is given by

 where $y_e$ is the softmax score of the target class for the evidence $e = x \cdot m$ of the input image $x$ and the mask $m$. $\lambda$ is the weight of the sparsity term.
 We optimize for 500 iterations with SGD and a learning rate of $0.1$.
 The weight mask is initialized to 1.
-The training is stopped early if the class with highest softmax score changes.
+The training is stopped early if the class with the highest softmax score changes.
 The value of $\lambda$ is determined by decreasing its value, starting at $\lambda= 1e^{-4}$, until the first early stopping criterion is met.
 We add further regularization by normalizing the gradient, clamping the mask values between 0 and 1, and adding noise to the input.

 Fig.~\ref{fig:explanations_sample} shows explanations for VGG~\cite{simonyan2014very} and ResNet~\cite{he2016deep}.
 VGG has a clear focus on the dog's head and edge information.
 ResNet also incorporates texture information and other body parts for categorization.
 In addition, we also find the checkerboard pattern.
 This pattern is attributed to architectural details~\cite{wagner2019interpretable}.